adamzap/landslide/README.md

 The `base.html` must be a [Jinja2 template file](http://jinja.pocoo.org/2/documentation/templates) where you can harness the following template variables:

 - `css`: the stylesheet contents, available via two keys: `print` and `screen`
-- `js`: thje javascript contents
+- `js`: the javascript contents
 - `slides`: the slides list, each one having these properties:
   - `header`: the slide title
   - `content`: the slide contents
   - `number`: the slide number
-- `num_slide`: the numbe rof slides in current presentation
+- `num_slides`: the number of slides in current presentation
 - `toc`: the Table of Contents, listing sections of the document.
 Each section has these properties available:
   - `title`: the section title
   - `number`: the slide number of the section